 Fabric - use a colorful scarf or fabric scraps to line the basket

 Tissue paper - reuse tissue paper to stuff the base of the basket with

 6. avoid novelties and gifts

 When did Easter become like a second-Christmas?
 What happened to being happy with an easter egg hunt and candy?
-Now children have come to view Easter as just another gift-giving holiday, hoping to get a hoverboard or a new bike.
+Children have come to view Easter as just another gift-giving holiday, hoping to get a hoverboard or a new bike (per an actual conversation with a 10 year old).
 Where does it end?
 Skip the big gifts and the novelties and keep it simple - gift consumables like cookies, or maybe opt for a group gift for all of the kids to use together, like an outdoor activity to kickoff spring, such as bocce ball, badminton, sidewalk chalk, etc.

 7. celebrate with real stuff